What are Integrated Marketing Communications?

 Consider this: a 30-second TV ad beamed in the 1960s simultaneously on three major networks, i.e., ABC, CBS, and NBC would have reached 80% of American women.

-Today, whether companies can reach the same level of audience levels with 100 TV channels is doubtful.
+Today, companies cannot reach the same level of audience even if they advertise with 100 TV channels.
 As a result, marketers are required to develop more focused marketing programs for narrower customer segments and slender micro markets.

 3. Marketing communication is cluttered and intrusive